Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Dynamics of observables

 \subsection{Number of quanta}

 The number operator, introduced in Eq.~\eqref{eq:number operator}, is clearly the simplest second-quantized operator available in the Fock space.
 However, as we mentioned above, it is extremely important to characterize the classical and continuum limit of the QG system.
 On the two-sector Fock space, one can define individual number operators $\hat{N}_\alpha$, counting the number of spacelike and timelike tetrahedra, respectively, or the total number operator $\hat{N} = \hat{N}_+ +\hat{N}_-$.
-Forming the expectation value of $\hat{N}_\alpha$ with respect to $\ket{\Delta;x^0,\vb*{x}}$, the contributions of the background and perturbations are respectively given by\footnote{A regularization of the background expectation value of the spacelike number operator is understood.}
+Forming the expectation value of $\hat{N}_\alpha$ with respect to $\ket{\Delta;x^0,\vb*{x}}$, the contributions of the background and perturbations are respectively given by

 and